Charleston police called to One Broad after owner exposes himself at private party

 In the past, Ray says, people have enjoyed the shock value of his antics.

-”But I didn’t want to make anyone comfortable,” he says.
+”But I didn’t want to make anyone uncomfortable,” he says.
 “It’s out of the repertoire.
 No more.”